KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/styling-with-sass.md

 ##Sass

-1. In the sass folder, create a **styles.scss** file.
-This will be your main Sass styling file and will only contain import statements when we’re done.

-1. Copy everything from your **styles.css** file into **styles.scss** (Hint: use ctrl-a (windows) or cmd-a (macs) to select everything in your file)

-1. Rename your **styles.css** file to **originalstyles.css** as we’ll be overwriting this css file when we compile our Sass and it will be neat to compare the two later.

 1. Replace hex and rgba color codes with Sass variables

-1. Create a **_variables.scss** file in your assets/sass folder.
-This will be where all of our variables that we will use will exist.

 1. At the very top of your styles.scss file you’ll need to import the variables file so type in